-- At triennial reviews would ask evidence review group to review performance rates if known and evaluate which measures are being utilized. - Work groups and facilitators would be asked to limit sets to three measures (with exception for legacy sets), prioritizing

-- continued development and maintenance of measures utilized in accountability or registry programs. - Review those measures not being utilized and determine which can be retired to focus resources on testing and use of measures that are feasible and meaningful.
-Work groups should be encouraged to retire process measures if there is no link to improved patient outcomes. - QMS will also rapidly retire measures based on testing data as well if testing data demonstrates feasibility, reliability, and/or validity concerns.
+- At triennial reviews, evidence review group reviews performance rates if known and evaluates which measures remain meaningful.
+This assessment includes known use, adherence to current evidence-based guidelines or systematic reviews, continued gaps in care to be addressed, and potential unintended consequences resulting from measure use. - Work groups and facilitators are asked to limit sets to three measures (with an exception for legacy sets), prioritizing continued development and maintenance of measures utilized in accountability or registry programs. - Review those measures not being used and determine which can be retired to focus resources on testing and use of measures that are feasible and meaningful.
+Work groups are encouraged to retire process measures if there is no link to improved patient outcomes or a measure has been toppedout, meaning there is no longer a meaningful gap in care to address. - QMS will also rapidly retire measures based on testing data if testing data demonstrates feasibility, reliability, and/or validity concerns.